MarcArmbruster/WpfCommandAggregator.Core/Home.md

 Indexer binding works with square brackets and the name of the registered command - you do not need any quotation marks!

-The WPF Command Aggregator is working well in my current and previous projects.
+The WPF Command Aggregator is working well in my current and also in many previous projects.
 I was able to reduce the lines of code for command definitions for more than 2000 (within my current project) without loosing any functionality!
 Each command definition/registration is reduced to exact one line of code.

-Thanks to Gerhard Ahrens for all the discussions and testing after work time!

 ## Hierarchy command